pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 Here it's some kind of digital way to do that.
 And in the end, the bank signed this kind of money.
 So what Alice produced is some kind of value.
-She says, well, this is, let's say 10 euro, the value of 10 euro and by sending the money to the bank together with that, **she gets 10 digital coins or some kind of paper back that has been signed by the bank** through this **blind signature** and she paid the 10 euros to the bank and now she gets back this kind of paper that has been signed by the bank that this is valid 10 euros.
+She says, well, this is, let's say 10 euro, the value of 10 euro and by sending the money to the bank together with that, **she gets 10 digital coins or some kind of paper back that has been signed by the bank** through this <span style="color:red">**blind signature**</span> and she paid the 10 euros to the bank and now she gets back this kind of paper that has been signed by the bank that this is valid 10 euros.

 And this kind of **blind signature** is quite interesting.
 We are not going into the deep thing, how it really works.